3-Day Istanbul Itinerary for First-Timers | Turkey

 Istanbul has a huge range of variety of hotels, hostels and guesthouses.
 We stayed in a rather quirky, but clean and friendly hotel SuB Karakoy.

 It’s in the perfect location in the heart of the lively Karakoy neighbourhood, just a few minutes walk from the ferry port, metro, and both the old and new parts of Istanbul.
-It also has a terrace, stylish furniture, unique interiors and serves up a delicious and huge Turkish buffet breakfast.
+It also has a terrace, stylish furniture, and unique interiors and serves up a delicious and huge Turkish buffet breakfast.

 BOOK SUB KARAKOY HOTEL HERE